UCL-ARC/green-hpc-course/episodes/measurement.md

 - The GHG protocol is a metric for measuring an organisation's total carbon emissions and is used by organisations all over the world.
 - The GHG protocol puts carbon emissions into three scopes.
 Scope 3, also known as value chain emissions, refers to the emissions from organisations that supply others in a chain.
 In this way, one organisation's scope 1 and 2 will sum up into another organization's scope 3.
-- You can use the GHG protocol to estimate your emissions from HPC system use but it requires access to good quality information from the HPC systems you are using.
+- You can use the GHG protocol to estimate your emissions from HPC system use but it requires access to reasonable quality information from the HPC systems you are using.
 - The HPC-CI is a metric designed specifically to calculate emissions from HPC systems and is a rate rather than a total.
 This can be used to measure improvements in emissions efficiency and drive reductions in emissions.

 ::::::::::::::::::::::::::::::::::::::::::::::::::